BREAKING: Mohamed Salah Wins Best Player in Africa for the Second Year in a Row!

-On the evening of Tuesday, January 8th, during the African Confederation of Football (CAF) awards ceremony in Dakar, Senegal; it was announced that the Egypt international and Liverpool player Mohamed Salah has won the award for Best Player in Africa for the year 2018.
+On the evening of Tuesday, January 8th, Egypt international and Liverpool player Mohamed Salah has won the African Confederation of Football (CAF) award for Best Player in Africa for the year 2018.

-This is the second time in a row that the Egyptian has won the award.
-Making him not just the first ever Egyptian to win it, but also the first one to win it back to back.
+This is the second time in a row that the Egyptian has won the award, making him not just the first ever Egyptian to win it, but also the first one to win it back to back.
 The Liverpool forward was also included in the African Team of the year, the best eleven.

 In 2002, Ahmed Hossam Mido came third and in 2008, Mohamed Abo Treika came second.